Drumthwacket: History

-The Colonial era mansion of the governors of New Jersey, Proprietary House, is located in Perth Amboy.

-The land that it is built upon was once owned by William Penn, the Quaker proprietor of the Province of Pennsylvania and founder of Philadelphia.
-William Olden acquired the property in 1696, and a small white homestead by Stockton Street called Olden House was later built on it.
+The land that Drumthwacket is built on was once owned by William Penn, the Quaker proprietor of the Province of Pennsylvania and founder of Philadelphia.
+William Olden bought it in 1696 and built a small white homestead called Olden House.

-In 1799 Charles Smith Olden was born there.
-Olden gained wealth working at a mercantile firm in Philadelphia and later New Orleans before returning to Princeton, where in 1835 he began to build Drumthwacket, taking its name from two Scottish Gaelic words meaning "wooded hill".
-Olden began his involvement in politics as a gentleman farmer and businessman, as treasurer and Trustee of the College of New Jersey (now Princeton University), as a state Senator, and finally in 1860 as governor, the first to live at Drumthwacket.
-The original structure consisted of a center hall with two rooms on each side, including the 2 1/2-story center section and large portico with six Ionic columns, which remains today.
+In 1799, Charles Smith Olden was born there.
+Olden gained wealth working at a mercantile firm in Philadelphia and later New Orleans before returning to Princeton, where he began to build Drumthwacket in 1835.
+The name probably comes from Sir Walter Scott's 1819 novel A Legend of Montrose, whose comic character Dugald Dalgetty is laird of Drumthwacket.
+Modern sources say Drumthwacket derives from two Scottish Gaelic words meaning "wooded hill".
+Olden began his involvement in politics as a gentleman farmer and businessman, as treasurer and Trustee of the College of New Jersey, as a state Senator, and as governor in 1860, the first to live at Drumthwacket.
+The original structure consisted of a center hall with two rooms on each side, including the 2 1/2-story center section and large portico with six Ionic columns.

-In 1893, financier, industrialist, and Princeton University benefactor Moses Taylor Pyne purchased Drumthwacket for the sum of $15,000 from Olden's widow.
+In 1893, financier, industrialist, and Princeton University benefactor Moses Taylor Pyne purchased Drumthwacket from Olden's widow.
 Pyne was responsible for major expansions of the home, turning it into a magnificent estate, "surpassing anything previously built in Princeton".
-Pyne's huge wealth allowed him to add two wings on each side of the house, in 1893 and 1900, both designed by Raleigh C. Gildersleeve (who also designed many Princeton University buildings) and including a paneled library.
+Pyne added two wings on each side of the house in 1893 and 1900, both designed by Raleigh C. Gildersleeve and including a paneled library.
 Pyne also added park-like landscaping, greenhouses, bridle paths, a dairy farm, and formal Italian gardens.

-Pyne died in 1921; the property, including the house and twelve surrounding acres, was sold by Pyne's one grandchild Agnes Pyne in 1941 to Abram Nathaniel Spanel.
+Pyne died in 1921, and his granddaughter Agnes Pyne sold the property to Abram Nathaniel Spanel in 1941.
 Spanel was an industrialist and inventor who had immigrated from Russia as a child.
-He founded the International Latex Corporation, which later became the International Playtex Corporation.
-Many of Spanel's engineers staff lived at Drumthwacket, and many of his patented inventions were conceived in what later became known as the Music Room.
+He founded the International Latex Corporation, which became the International Playtex Corporation.
+Many of Spanel's staff lived at Drumthwacket, and many of his patented inventions were conceived in the Music Room.